Skyhawk172/CleaningData/README.md

 * y_*.txt (1 column): contains a list of integers identifying what activity was performed..

-* X_*.txt (561 columns): contains the actual measured/calculated quantities as listed in the
+* X_*.txt (561 columns): contains the actual measured/calculated quantities as
-  features.txt file.
-This file, for both datasets, has 561 rows.
-More information in the Codebook.md file attached with this submission.
+  listed in the features.txt file.
+This file has 561 rows (for both datasets).
+More information is available in the Codebook.md file attached with this submission.

 The first two files (activity_labels.txt and features.txt) should be located in the subfolder "UCI HAR Dataset", whereas the other files should be located